Barefoot Running Technique: Running Form for Minimalist Running

 It’s no surprise, then, that athletic shoe companies make millions of dollars selling their state-of-the art sturdy, sleek, and stylish sportswear.
 In 2019 in the United States alone, the athletic footwear market revenue amounted to close to $15 million.

-However, recently, many people have shed their shoes for a return to a most naturalistic approach: barefoot running.
+Recently, many people have shed their shoes for a return to a most naturalistic approach: barefoot running.

 Interested in doing the same?

-1. Stronger Muscles
+1. Running Barefoot May Produce Stronger Muscles

 Since shoes provide some form of a heel lift, running barefoot can stretch out and strengthen your Achilles tendons and calf muscles by tossing the shoes.
 Just like losing the extra features can help build muscles in your legs, losing that added support forces your tendons and muscles to stretch.

-3. Enhanced Heel Strike
+4. Less Heel Strike

-If you practice consistent barefoot running techniques, you will begin to land on your forefoot and not your heel.
+If you practice consistent barefoot techniques, you will begin to land on your forefoot and not your heel.
 As researchers have noted, barefoot runners tend to land on their forefoot or midfoot.

 This is ideal.